 Whether you’re in the middle of your first plantar wart outbreak, or your warts keep popping up no matter how hard you try to prevent them, cryotherapy may be right for you.
 Generally, cryotherapy for plantar warts is an ideal treatment solution if:

-During your evaluation at Premier Podiatry, Dr. Petkov can let you know if cryotherapy with UltraFreeze is right for you.
+During your evaluation at New Jersey podiatry clinic, Dr. Petkov can let you know if cryotherapy with UltraFreeze is right for you.

 Your cryotherapy treatment is entirely tailored to you, based on the severity of your wart outbreak.
 Cryotherapy with UltraFreeze involves using liquid nitrogen, which has a temperature as low as -320°F, to freeze and destroy warts.